 LSUSystems Boyd (University) Professor of European Intellectual History at Louisiana State University, Baton Rouge

-Suzanne Marchand will be the Edward T. Cone Visiting Fellow in the Humanities Council and Department of Music.
+Suzanne Marchand will be an Old Dominion Visiting Fellow in the Humanities Council and Department of History.
 She is the author of several books, including German Orientalism in the Age of Empire: Race, Religion, and Scholarship (Cambridge UP, 2009) and Porcelain: A History from the Heart of Europe (Princeton UP, 2020) which were awarded the George Mosse Prize of the American Historical Association and the Ralph Gomory Prize of the Business History Conference, respectively.

 - Josephine Meckseper